wmans01/NumberositySite2.0/README.md

    - Learning outcomes
    - Schedule and duration
    - Registration details
-4. Add any course-specific images to `src/assets/`
-5. Update the course listing in the main courses page
+4. Update the course listing in the main courses page

 #### Adding Outreach Programs